data-henrik/ibmcloud-access-management-analytics/README.md

 ### Run the reports
+To obtain the configured reports, simply run the following command:

 ```
 python reports.py
 ```

+The following shows sample output from one of the included reports:
 ![sample report](sample_report.png)

+To modify which reports are run, change [reports.py](reports.py).
+The queries itself are defined in the file [utils/reports.py](utils/reports.py).
+You can add your own queries to the array of query objects.
+Each query is a JSON object consisting of a name, statement, and a description.

+### Ideas for enhancements
+Some ideas on how to enhance the existing scripting:
+- Integrate the **database.py** and **reports.py** scripts and add parameters to pick the actions
+- Use an in-memory database which does not persist the data.
+- Partial refresh of data.
+Only update from specified APIs instead of rebuilding everything.

 ## Contribute
 If you have an interesting query to share or improvements to add, please feel free to open a pull request.